tbaltrushaitis/Projects-List/README.md

 **2009**

-- [x] [SMS-Diary](projects/sms-diary/) - Service of notifying parents about the progress of their children in school
+- [x] [SMS-Diary](projects/sms-diary/) - Service of notifying parents about the progress of their children in school education

 **2010**